frankRose1/flask-blog-restful-api/readme.md

 # Blog Rest Api with Flask
 This is the backend for a blog-style app.
 User's can sign up, create posts, create & like comments on posts as well.
+Includes rate limiting and logic to confirm a user's email address by using mailgun.
+Access tokens are not provided unless the link sent via email is visited!!
+If you'd like to test this app out take a look at ```example.env``` for the various environment variables needed.

 ## Endpoints

 ### /api/v1/users
+<b>User's will not be able to recieve an access token until their email is verified</b>
   * ```POST``` - returns a 201 and sets location headers to the auth login endpoint
   * ```GET``` - returns a 200 and the currently signed in users profile.
 Gets the current user via auth headers
   * ```PUT``` - returns a 201 and sets location headers to the users endpoint. <b>requires a fresh access token</b>.